elozona/coursesApi/README.md

 # Install dependencies
 $ npm install

-# Create .env file for environmental variables in your root directory like the .env.example file
+# Create .env file for environmental variables in your root directory.

 # Run the app